arrpak/Master-in-Data-Science-1/README.md

-# My Data repository
+# My Data Science portfolio

-This repository contains Data Science examples and exercises
+This repository contains some Data Science examples and projects